 To respond quickly, establish a map view of privileged users and their associated accounts, and set alerts and alarms for when established thresholds are crossed.
 Finally, fine-tune the criteria as you learn more about each user, to prevent false-positive alerts, and also to ensure suspicious behavior does not fall through the cracks.

-Want to stay ahead of cybersecurity challenges by following the top InfoSec pros?
+If you want to stay ahead of cybersecurity challenges, follow the top InfoSec pros:

 Who is more likely to be (or become) an insider threat?

 One of the challenges for an IT security pro is to discern between intentionally malicious insider threats and those who are coaxed into becoming an insider threat.
 Understanding an actor’s motivations can help you develop an appropriate mitigation and containment strategy.

 Insider threats can come from anywhere, and there are many reasons why someone, willingly or unwillingly, will attempt to breach corporate security protocols.

 - Working around existing security controls to make it easier to do a task

 But not all insiders have good intentions.
 Malicious motivations include:

 - Financial gain (using access and stolen data to make more money or pay off debts)

 You can reduce the potential for insider threats before they occur

 It might have been possible to mitigate the attacks in the case studies and examples above by implementing monitoring tools to track who accessed which files, and to alert administrators to unusual activity.
 Implementing and enforcing least privilege access also may have limited the damage.